David L. Pulfrey

 Picture

 He was the inaugural appointee to PMC-Sierra's in-house university, and gave courses there on "Deep sub-micron electronics" and also on "Nanoelectronics".
 He has given guest courses on "Modern semiconductor devices" at the Technical University of Vienna, and at the Universities of Pisa and Western Australia.
 He has been a Distinguished Lecturer of the IEEE Electron Devices Society, giving lectures on carbon nanotube transistors in Mexico City.
-Under the auspices of the Canadian International Development Agency he gave a course on "Photovotaics engineering" at the Institute of Engineering in Kathmandu.
+Under the auspices of the Canadian International Development Agency he gave a course on "Photovoltaics engineering" at the Institute of Engineering in Kathmandu.

 He has published over 130 refereed articles on the topics of: electrical breakdown in thin dielectrics; the preparation and properties of plasma-anodized thin oxide films; the analysis and fabrication of surface junction solar cells; the modeling and reliability of high-gain polysilicon-emitter transistors; the analysis of silicon MIS tunnel junction structures and related devices; circuit techniques and algorithmic macrocell generation for CMOS VLSI; the compact modeling of bipolar heterostructures (supported by Nortel, Ottawa in the 1990's); the development of physical and predictive models for carbon nanotube devices, both as high-performance transistors and as biomolecular sensors.

-He has spent periods of study leave at: the University of Western Australia (working on solar cells and UV photodetectors); Plessey Research, England (working on high-gain bipolar transistors); Microtel Pacific Research, Vancouver (working on CMOS memory design); Laboratoire d'Automatique et d'Analyse des Systemes, Toulouse (working on AlGaAs/GaAs HBTs); UC Santa Barbara (working on AlGaN/GaN HBTs); Technical University of Vienna (working on carbon nanotube FETs).
+He spent periods of study leave at: the University of Western Australia (working on solar cells and UV photodetectors); Plessey Research, England (working on high-gain bipolar transistors); Microtel Pacific Research, Vancouver (working on CMOS memory design); Laboratoire d'Automatique et d'Analyse des Systemes, Toulouse (working on AlGaAs/GaAs HBTs); UC Santa Barbara (working on AlGaN/GaN HBTs); Technical University of Vienna (working on carbon nanotube FETs).

 line